ArcGIS Blog

 First, add bookmarks in your web map

 To start, add bookmarks of your desired locations in your web map.
 For example, here I have a map titled Where do veterans hold bachelor’s degrees?
 I have five cities that I want to focus on within my story.
 Using the search bar, I can view the map centered on Colorado Springs, my first focal city.
-Then I can add a bookmark to save this location by clicking on Bookmarks, just to the left of the search bar:
+Then I can add a bookmark to save this location by opening up the Bookmarks pane.

 I did the same thing for the other four locations on my list: Annapolis, Arlington, Los Alamos, and San Antonio: